Session Management

 Sessions may be still using some resources even if they do not fulfill any of the above conditions.
 If at least 80% of the active session slots are in use, or if the database has a high memory usage, the database will change the status of these sessions to Connected, inactive.

-A manual cleanup process is not necessary in any of the above states.
-If a manual cleanup is performed, it would interrupt operations for Idle/active sessions.
+Manual cleanup is not necessary in any of the above states.
+If a manual cleanup is performed, it would interrupt operations for idle/active sessions.

-There is currently no way to absolutely determine connection states through the system tables.
+It is not possible to absolutely determine connection states through the system tables.
 Sessions that are in either the Connected, inactive or Disconnected states should have a TEMP_DB_RAM_USAGE of 0.0 in the current session list.

-In AWS deployments, active sessions can be moved between clusters.
+In native cloud deployments on AWS, active sessions can be moved between clusters.
 For more information, see Move Sessions Between Clusters.